Raid on Grand Harbour: Valetta

-St Elmo had six twin QF 6-pounder guns manned by the 3rd Coastal Battery, Royal Malta Artillery (RMA, battery commander Colonel Henry Ferro) and Ricasoli had three 6-pounders manned by the 1st Coastal Battery RMA.
+St Elmo had six twin 6-pounder guns manned by the 3rd Coastal Battery, Royal Malta Artillery (RMA, battery commander Colonel Henry Ferro) and Ricasoli had three 6-pounders manned by the 1st Coastal Battery RMA.
 The guns had been emplaced on the bastion walls, about 60 ft above sea level.
 There were many searchlights and a machine-gun post had been built on the rocks under Ricasoli, manned by troops of the 1st Battalion, Cheshire Regiment.
 The entrance had been divided into zones for each 6-pounder; targets in other zones were not to be engaged unless the gun had an empty zone.
 The guns were a recent addition and had been intended to have a fire control director but the ship bringing it had been sunk, leaving the guns were under local control.
 The 6-pounders fired special anti-flash ammunition, to avoid blinding the gun-layers at night but concealing the flash produced huge clouds of smoke.
 (Note: In the British official history of intelligence in the Second World War (volume II, 1981) Harry Hinsley wrote that Ultra did not give a warning of the attack.
 Greene and Massignani (2002) noted the claim in Hinsley and wrote that Ralph Bennett (1989) in "Ultra and Mediterranean Strategy 1941–1945" was silent on the subject.
 Shores, Cull and Malizia in "Ultra: The Hurricane Years, 1940–41" (1987) have the defences being alerted by Ultra decodes, which Greene and Massignani accepted as true.)